koivunen/whoisabusetool/README.md

 # whoisabusetool
-Processes list of IPs and tries to figure out abuse email(s) for them
+Processes list of IPs and tries to figure out abuse email(s) for them.

-Done as part of a research project for [University of Turku](http://utu.fi)
+Done as part of a research project for the [Department of Information Technology](http://www.utu.fi/en/units/sci/units/it/Pages/home.aspx) of [University of Turku](http://utu.fi)

-Work In Progress
+Work In Progress, but has been tested with 10000+ IPs and 3 proxies.

+### Usage

+ - Install dependencies below
+ - Set up proxy servers and add them to config.py
+ - See below

 ```
 $ python3 whoisabuse.py